 The changes required for the Proposed Action were developed to help fulfill regional goals associated with good stewardship of land and water resources that would allow for continued use and development of project lands.
 Therefore, implementation of the Proposed Action would not result in significant negative long-term adverse impacts on land uses on project lands.
-For example, 4,641 acres would be reclassified as Wildlife Management Area compared to the No Action Alternative which contains 3,522 acres (see Table 2.2.1).
-The wildlife management reclassifications would afford protection to and potentially benefit wildlife, wildlife habitats, sensitive species habitat, and cultural resources.
+For example, 4,641 acres would be reclassified as Wildlife Management Area compared to the No Action Alternative which contains 4,642 acres (see Table 2.2.1).
+The wildlife management reclassifications would continue to afford protection to and potentially benefit wildlife, wildlife habitats, sensitive species habitat, and cultural resources.
 The protection and appropriate management of these areas aligns with Resource Goals B, C, D, and E as described in Section 3.2 of the revised Master Plan, as well as numerous natural resource objectives listed in Table 24 of the revised Master Plan.
-The reduction of HDR by 1,038 acres and MRM-LDR by 490 acres occurs in areas of parks with little to no recreational development.
+The reduction of HDR by 51 acres occurs in areas of parks with little to no recreational development.
 No decrease in recreational opportunities are expected.
-Maintaining the HDR and MRML-LDR areas allows for continued outdoor recreation opportunities at Marion Reservoir.
+Maintaining the HDR areas allows for continued outdoor recreation opportunities at Marion Reservoir.
 New resource goals A, C, and E and several recreational objectives are supported by these reclassifications as described in Section 3.3 and Table 3.1 of the revised Master Plan.
 The new resources objectives will provide a level of consistency in beneficial management practices that would not occur with the No Action Alternative.
 ESA classification would allow for appropriate active management and protection for these sites.